aregsar/aregsarblog/blog/2020/how-laravel-facades-work-under-the-hood/index.md

 }
 ```

+As you can see it only contains the required overridden implementation of `getFacadeAccessor`.

+So when for example the `Request::flush()` method is called on the Request facade there is no implementation for that method.

+In this scenario, the static `__callStatic` method of its extended `Facade` class will be called.

+The `Facade` class and the effect of the `__callStatic` method call are covered in the next section.

+> Note: The comments at the top of the facade class will have a list of methods that you can call on that facade class.
+The comments also list the service class that will be resolved that those methods are defined in.
+As an example the listed `flush()` method is one of the methods that we can call on the Request facade and we can see that the Request facade resolves the `Illuminate\Http\Request` service class that defines the `flush()` method

 ## The Illuminate\Support\Facades\Facade base class

 The base `Illuminate\Support\Facades\Facade` class that the `Request` facade extends is where the service class associated with the facade is resolved and its method invoked.

+The class is shown below:

 ```php
 namespace Illuminate\Support\Facades;